camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

   </TabItem>
   <TabItem value="irsa" label="IRSA">

-When using **IAM Roles for Service Accounts (IRSA)**, you need to create a dedicated database user for IRSA access.
-Follow these steps to create the database user and configure access.

-This is a **Kubernetes Job** that connects to the database and creates the necessary user with the required privileges.
+This is a **Kubernetes Job** that connects to the database and creates the necessary users with the required privileges.
 The script installs the necessary dependencies and runs SQL commands to create the IRSA user and assign it the correct roles and privileges.

 Here is the manifest file and instructions for applying it.